vrao423/CustomDynamicTypeFont/README.md

 #### Code

-After importing UIFont+RSCustom.h in the necessary file, you can assign a custom font to any font property like this:
+After importing UIFont+RSCustom.h in the necessary file, you can assign a custom font to any font instance like this:

      self.labelBody.font = [UIFont customFontForTextStyle:UIFontTextStyleBody];